 What we don’t: A little heavy and bulky-feeling.

 Chaco is one of the biggest names in adventure sandals, and their adjustable Z-strap models are legendary in the hiking and water sports markets.
-Their Z/Cloud has been a favorite of ours for years thanks to its comfortable and well-cushioned midsole, deep lugs for digging into softer surfaces like mud and sand, and thick straps that effectively secure the heel and forefoot.
-It’s on the heavier and bulkier end at 1 pound 14 ounces per pair, but the trade-off is great long-term durability and all-around support for most easy to moderate trails.
+Their Z/Cloud has been a favorite of ours for years thanks to its comfortable and well-cushioned midsole, 3.5-millimeter lugs for digging into surfaces like mud and sand, and thick straps that effectively secure the heel and forefoot.
+It’s on the heavier and bulkier end at 1 pound 14 ounces per men's pair, but the trade-off is long-term durability and all-around support for most easy-to-moderate trails.
 In fact, we’ve had pairs withstand up to three full years of consistent use before needing to be resoled or replaced.
-And a final bonus: Chacos look the part for wearing around town, too—we wear ours so frequently each summer that the straps leave distinctive tan marks (affectionately referred to as the “Chaco tan”).
+And a final bonus: Chacos look the part for wearing around town.
+We wear ours so frequently each summer that the straps leave distinctive tan marks (affectionately referred to as the “Chaco tan”).

-As we touched on above, the Chaco Z/Cloud is far from a weight leader and can feel fairly bulky underfoot as a result.
-In other words, it wouldn’t be our first choice for strapping to the outside of a pack and lugging deep into the backcountry as a camp shoe, nor would we advise wearing it for long-distance day hikes (for reference, many hiking shoes weigh less).
-But in the end, if you like to hike in your sandals, the Z/Cloud is one of the most capable and hardwearing designs on the market.
+The Chaco Z/Cloud is far from a weight leader and can feel bulky underfoot.
+It also wouldn’t be our first choice for strapping to the outside of a pack and lugging into the backcountry as a camp shoe, though the supportive footbed and good traction make it an excellent hiking sandal.
+Overall, the Z/Cloud is one of the most capable and hardwearing designs on the market.
 And should you run into any issues, Chaco offers an in-house repair service (called ReChaco) to fix or swap key components, including straps, buckles, and even the outsole, which can be upgraded to Vibram rubber.
-For a little added support, we also like Chaco’s popular Z/1 Classic, which boasts an extra 5 millimeters of PU cushioning, as well as their Z/Cloud 2 that features a toe strap for added control and stability.
+For a little added support, we also like Chaco’s popular Z/1 Classic, which boasts an extra 5 millimeters of PU cushioning, as well as their Z/2 Classic that features a toe strap for added control and stability.

 See the Men's Chaco Z/Cloud See the Women's Chaco Z/Cloud